Aksar112/kivixa/DOCUMENTATION.md

 # Welcome to InkFlow Studio

 Welcome!
-InkFlow Studio is a powerful digital notebook designed for freeform note-taking, sketching, and planning.
+Kivixa is a powerful digital notebook designed for freeform note-taking, sketching, and planning.
 This guide will walk you through all of its features, from basic navigation to advanced tools.

 ## 1. Installation